-Should you wish to instruct us going forward then we charge an hourly rate of £200 plus vat (£240 in total), and record time in units of 6 minutes.
-This is highly competitive, and less than the hourly rate charged by partners in firms conducting similar work in the Taunton area.
+Should you wish to instruct us going forward then we charge an hourly rate of £250 plus vat (£300 in total), and record time in units of 6 minutes.
+This is a competitive hourly rate, and commensurate with the hourly rate charged by partners in firms conducting similar work in the Taunton area.

 There are certain things for which we charge a set fee, such as preparing change of name documentation and swearing Court documents.